on-api/on-api/2.5.0/spec/orders.md

 ### orderId

 * Data format: ID
-* Mandatory in response
+* Required in response
 * Key for order

 ### path

 * API path for the specific order
-* Mandatory in response
+* Required in response
+* In response only

 ### accessId

 * Data format: ID
-* Mandatory
+* Required in response

 This field is a reference to accessId in the [accesses](accesses.md) API